Norc/player-configurator/README.md

 ## Changelog

-Initial reelase for The League of Extraordinary Developers July Package Jam.
+Initial release for The League of Extraordinary Developers July 2021 Package Jam.